djmgit/raylib_template/README.md

   the header files are in path.
 Conversely you can add the libraylib.a and the header files to the project and update Makefile.
 - Update main.c with your code.
-- Add header files under inclue, libraries under lib as and when required, Makefile will have to be updated.
+- Add header files under include, libraries under lib as and when required, Makefile will have to be updated.
 - Run make to build and make run to run the project.
 - Tested on ubuntu 20.04.